The Portland-Japan Connection

 Food

 Portland is, of course, a foodie town, and we are sharing some of our best local bites with Tokyo.
-Blue Star Donuts opened its first Japanese location last year, serving up matcha and blueberry doughnuts to fans who lined up around the block.
 Java lovers can find Stumptown brew at Paddler’s Coffee in Tokyo.
 Portland farm-to-table favorite Navarre offers their European-inspired dishes in the Harajuku district.
 While you’re in the neighborhood, indulge in a Dutch Baby or 49er Flapjacks at the Original Pancake House, a family-owned stalwart founded in Portland.

 The most powerful sign of Japan’s affection for all things Portland?
 That might be PDX Taproom, a craft beer bar featuring a tap list of exclusively Portland brewers, like Level Beer and HUB.
 They even have a Keep Portland Weird sign and (of course) a piece of PDX airport carpet!